Caliphate (TV series): Plot

-Fatima does not reveal her source (Pervin) to her superiors, but reveals some vague details about a terror plot.
+Fatima does not inform on Pervin to her superiors, but reveals some vague details about a terror plot.
 Her superiors tell her to drop the investigation, and have her suspended for consuming cannabis.
 She remains in touch with her friend Calle, who's also in the Security Service, and continues to share information with him.
-She continues extracting information from Pervin and tries to piece together details of the plot.
-She gets on Jakob and Emil's trail when she investigates intel from Pervin about an abandoned shooting range.
-Jakob gets her license plate, and tracks it down.
+As she continues extracting information from Pervin and tries to piece together details of the plot, Fatima trails Jakob and Emil's when she investigates intel from Pervin about an abandoned shooting range.
+Jakob then tracks down her license plate.

 Dolores and Ibbe are at an anti-radicalization meeting when he steps out to talk with Jakob.
 The host shows an ISIS video and points to a tattoo on the forearm of one of the terrorists.
 Later while at a cafe, Dolores sees the tattoo on Ibbe's arm.
 After Ibbe drops her off, she calls Fatima to tell her she has important information.
-Fatima asks dolores to meet her at her apartment.
-When Dolores goes there, she dies after getting stabbed by an assailant.
-When Fatima arrives, an alert has been issued to arrest her, and she plans to escape.
+Fatima asks Dolores to meet her at her apartment, where Dolores is fatally stabbed.
+An ordered has been issued to arrest Fatima, who she plans to escape.
 She goes to Dolores's house to get some cash and supplies, but two cops also enter.
 She locks them in a bedroom at gun point, before escaping, and becomes the subject of a manhunt.
-She finds shelter at the home of her father's colleague.
+Fatima finds shelter at the home of her father's colleague.

 Pervin becomes the focus of attention of Ahmed, one of Husam's colleagues.
-He arrives one night at her house and catches her talking to Fatima.
-He rapes her, and is about to kill her when she stabs him to death.
-She dumps his body in her neighbors' well.
-Husam is under the influence of sleeping pills and happens to walk into the kitchen and see the blood on the floor, but Pervin convinces him that he is dreaming.
+He arrives one night at her house and catches her talking to Fatima, so he starts raping her but is killed by Fatima, who dumps his body in her neighbors' well.
+Husam, under the influence of sleeping pills, happens to walk into the kitchen and see the blood on the floor, but Pervin convinces him that he is dreaming.
 He never forgets this and is convinced that he was the one who killed Ahmed, until Pervin finally reveals the truth to him.